Filter Factors: Converting a Factor into Stops of Exposure

 What the Factor Represents

 A filter factor is a multiplier applied to the unfiltered exposure.
 A factor of 2 means the filtered scene needs twice the exposure to place the same density on the negative; a factor of 8 means eight times.
-The number describes only light lost to absorption, not the contrast effect the filter produces.
+The number accounts only for light lost to absorption, not for the contrast effect the filter produces.

 Why It Shifts With the Source

-A filter factor is valid only for the spectral content of the light used to measure it.
-Tungsten light is far richer in red and poorer in blue than midday daylight, so a filter that absorbs blue throws away less of a tungsten source.
-A red filter illustrates this clearly: Kodak’s data for the Wratten No. 25 (red tricolor) lists a factor of 8 in daylight but 5 in tungsten.
-The same glass, the same film, a different number — because the source spectrum changed.
-Conversely, a blue filter costs more exposure under tungsten than under daylight.
+A factor is valid only for the spectral content of the light used to measure it.
+Tungsten runs at about 3200K against daylight’s 5500K: it is far richer in red and far poorer in blue.
+A red or orange filter therefore discards proportionally less of a tungsten source and its factor falls, while a blue filter discards more and its factor rises.
+The Wratten No. 25 shows it plainly — a factor of 8 in daylight drops to 5 in tungsten on Kodak’s generic figures, and FP4 Plus mirrors the shift at 6.0 daylight to 4.0 tungsten.
+Same glass, same film, a different correction, purely because the source spectrum changed.

 Converting to Stops